-Types of requests accepted for consideration include, but are not limited to, community events, conferences, health fairs and forums.
+Types of requests accepted for consideration include, but are not limited to, community and fundraising events, conferences, health fairs and forums.

 Providence is a member of the Catholic Health Association of the United States.
 As such, we have conducted Community Health Needs Assessments (CHNAs) every three years for the past 15.
-In line with the requirements of the Affordable Care Act, the 2013 assessment was conducted at the individual hospital level.
-This led to hospital-specific Community Health Improvement Plans for 2014-2016.
-These assessments and plans help shape grants and sponsorships included in our Community Benefit spending, and ensure Providence is responsive to the needs of the poor and vulnerable in our service areas.
+In line with the requirements of the Affordable Care Act, our most recent assessment was conducted at the individual hospital level.
+This led to hospital-specific Community Health Improvement Plans.
+These assessments and plans help shape grants, program support and event sponsorships included in our Community Benefit distribution.
+In keeping with our Mission, it is another way we are responsive to the needs of our communities.

 All eight Oregon hospitals identified unmet needs and health improvement activities in the following general categories:

-Grants and sponsorships are available to nonprofit organizations primarily serving citizens in the following Oregon counties: Hood River, Wasco, Yamhill, Clackamas, Multnomah, Washington, Clatsop and Jackson, as well as Clark County in Southwest Washington.
+Grants, program support and event sponsorships are available to nonprofit organizations primarily serving citizens in the following Oregon counties: Hood River, Wasco, Yamhill, Clackamas, Multnomah, Washington, Clatsop and Jackson, as well as Clark County in Southwest Washington.
 These organizations should promote health or contribute to the determinants of health.

 Complete our online application.
-If you need a paper application, please send an email to PCGC@providence.org.
-Our goal is to respond to all submissions within 30 days.
+Email us at with any questions.
+Our goal is to respond to all inquiries within 45 days.